zatton/Rythm.js/README.md

 Custom dance type
 -------
-If you want to add you own dance type, you can give a function as the 2nd argument of `addRythm`
+If you want to use your own dance type, you can give a function as the 2nd argument of `addRythm`

 ```js
 /* The custom function signature is :